o3de/community/process-docs-and-markdown/discord-moderation-guidelines.md

 16. **Learn to say no**: Don't be afraid to say no to additional responsibilities or tasks if you feel overwhelmed or overburdened.
 17. **Take care of your emotional health**: Make sure to take care of your emotional health by seeking support when needed and practicing self-compassion.
 18. **Set realistic goals**: Set realistic goals for yourself and your moderation duties.
 This can help reduce stress and increase feelings of accomplishment.
-19. S**tay organized**: Staying organized can help reduce stress and increase productivity.
+19. **Stay organized**: Staying organized can help reduce stress and increase productivity.
 Use tools like folders, labels, and tags to help keep things organized.
 20. **Take time off**: Finally, remember that it's okay to take time off when needed.
 Taking a break can help reduce stress and prevent burnout, and can ultimately make you a more effective moderator in the long run.

 ## VI.
 Resources and Tools